idlab-discover/masters-robbe-haegeman/poc/benchmark/README.md

 Usage: benchmark [OPTIONS] --file-path <FILE_PATH> --resource-count <RESOURCE_COUNT> --kind-count <KIND_COUNT>

 Options:
-  -f, --file-path <FILE_PATH>            File to output the JSONL results to -r, --resource-count <RESOURCE_COUNT>  Number of resources to create -k, --kind-count <KIND_COUNT>          Number of distinct kinds to use (maximum of 1) -i, --iterations <ITERATIONS>          Number of iterations to test [default: 100] -c, --cleanup                          Remove the primary and its secondaries at the end -a, --append                           Append the results to the file instead of overwriting -n, --namespace <NAMESPACE>            Namespace to use [default: poc-testing] -h, --help                             Print help
+  -f, --file-path <FILE_PATH>
+          File to output the JSONL results to
+  -r, --resource-count <RESOURCE_COUNT>
+          Number of resources to create
+  -k, --kind-count <KIND_COUNT>
+          Number of distinct kinds to use (maximum of 5) Kinds used in order: [secret, pod, service, configmap, deployment] -i, --iterations <ITERATIONS>
+          Number of iterations to test [default: 100] --keep-values
+          Do not remove the primary and its secondaries at the end -o, --overwrite
+          Append the results to the file instead of overwriting -n, --namespace <NAMESPACE>
+          Namespace to use [default: poc-testing]
+  -h, --help
+          Print help
 ```